qgis/QGIS-Documentation/source/docs/documentation_guidelines/writing.rst

 ::

+  # delete local branch
-  $ git branch -d myNewBranch # delete local branch
+  $ git branch -d myNewBranch
+  # Remove your remote myNewBranch by pushing nothing to it
-  $ git push origin :myNewBranch # push nothing to the myNewBranch in your remote repository (ie remove your remote branch).
+  $ git push origin :myNewBranch

 And do not forget to update the ``master`` branch in your local repository!